Digital-Placemaking/kinesis-iq-frontend/README.md

 Events are stored in the `analytics_events` table with session identifiers to group related activities, enabling funnel analysis and visitor journey tracking.

+**Vercel Analytics** is also integrated for web performance monitoring and user behavior tracking.

 ### Rate Limiting

-Rate limiting uses Upstash Redis to prevent abuse and manage API usage.
+Rate limiting uses **Upstash Redis** to prevent abuse and manage API usage.
 The system tracks requests per identifier (email address or IP address) and enforces limits based on configurable thresholds.
 Rate limit checks occur in server actions before processing requests.

 The rate limiting system uses a fixed-window algorithm where each time window has a maximum request count.
 When a user exceeds the limit, the system returns an error response indicating when they can retry.
 Redis keys automatically expire when the time window ends, eliminating the need for manual cleanup.